-We would also encourage you to gather promotional material, for example:
+We would also encourage you to gather promotional material, for example seek consent for:

 - Short video films from the participants

-- · A written blog about about the participant's experience
+- A written blog about the participant's experience

 - Short insights from the supervisors.

 These can be used to promote the scheme, but also inform future participants forming part of any induction.